2050plus/2050plus/doc/supply_demand.rst

 Oil-based products demand
 =========================

-Naphtha is used as a feedstock in the chemicals industry (see :ref:`Chemicals Industry`).
-Furthermore, kerosene is used as transport fuel in the aviation sector (see :ref:`Aviation`).
+Naphtha is used as a feedstock in the chemicals industry (see :ref:`Chemicals Industry<chemicals_industry>`).
+Furthermore, kerosene is used as transport fuel in the aviation sector (see :ref:`Aviation<aviation>`).
 Non-electrified agriculture machinery also consumes gasoline.
-Land transport [(see :ref:`Land transport`)  that is not electrified or converted into using :math:`H_2`-fuel cells also consumes oil-based products.
+Land transport [(see :ref:`Land transport<land_transport>`)  that is not electrified or converted into using :math:`H_2`-fuel cells also consumes oil-based products.
 While there is regional distribution of demand, the carrier is copperplated in the model, which means that transport costs and constraints are neglected.

 .. _Oil-based products supply: